programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### Characteristics and Suitability

-Our dataset of AI tool licenses began with informal discussions around what software was familiar in our own research and advice-giving, as part of the ENABLAR’s cohort writing reflections.
-This led to discussions of Agentic AI systems, in particular Microsoft CoPilot licensed to Birmingham, and Transkribus, used heavily in Nockels’s research.
+The construction of our AI tool licenses dataset began with informal discussions around what software was familiar in our own research and library advice-giving, as part of the ENABLAR’s cohort writing reflections.
+This led to discussions of Agentic AI systems, in particular Microsoft CoPilot licensed to Birmingham, alongside Transkribus, used heavily in Nockels’ research.
 With Estrada’s involvement, our dataset includes tool licences being actively considered by the University of Buffalo Library.
-This provides a rich comparative dataset across different legal jurisdictions, and offers a way to further evaluate the success of our NLP method.
-This dataset was kept born-digital to avoid OCR processing and additional pre-processing steps convoluting our workflow, especially with OCR *Programming Historian* lessons available, see Gribomont [^20].
+This provides you with a rich comparative dataset across different legal jurisdictions, and offers a way to further evaluate the success of our NLP method.
+This dataset was kept born-digital to avoid OCR processing and heavy pre-processing steps convoluting our workflow, especially with OCR *Programming Historian* lessons already available, see Gribomont [^20].

 #### Pre-processing and Sampling

 Transkribus and Microsoft CoPilot acted as key starting points in our data construction, akin to purposive sampling in thematic literature reviews [^21].
 From this, Estrada constructed a structured folder of licences, anonymising any sensitive information, and ensuring they complied with institutional non-disclosure agreements.
 These were reviewed as a team to ensure an equal balance between types of AI tool.

-Nockels, before trialling spaCy, ran simple import tests to ensure the quality of machine-readable text from these licences.
+Nockels, before trialling spaCy, ran simple import tests to ensure the quality of machine-readable text from these licences met NLP demands.
 Afterwhich, stopwords, punctuation and targetted capitalisation were removed, included in our lesson walkthrough.
-This is common in NLP pre-processing to ensure irrelevant and noisy text features are removed [^22].
-For our case, this helps ensure that red flag ‘hits’ are meaningful and display certain (re)occurring patterns (issues).
+This is common in NLP pre-processing to ensure irrelevant and noisy text are removed [^22].
+For our case study, this helps you ensure that red flag ‘hits’ are meaningful and display certain (re)occurring patterns (issues) in licence agreements.

 #### Citation